inspec/inspec-aws/docs/resources/aws_transit_gateway_connect.md

 # aws\_transit\_gateway\_connect

-Use the `aws_transit_gateway_connect` InSpec audit resource to test properties of a single AWS EC2 transit gateway Connect attachment.
+Use the `aws_transit_gateway_connect` InSpec audit resource to test properties of a single AWS EC2 Transit Gateway Connect.

 The `AWS::EC2::TransitGatewayConnect` resource creates a Connect attachment from a specified transit gateway attachment.